Dave Kellett

-Dave Kellett is the cartoonist of Drive and Sheldon, and co-director of the documentary Stripped.
-He is a co-host of the podcast ComicLab and the The Wrong Way… show on YouTube.
-He has been nominated for various Eisners and Harveys, and won a Reuben Award.
+Dave Kellett is the cartoonist of Drive and Sheldon, a co-director of the documentary Stripped, and a co-host of the podcast ComicLab.
+He has been nominated for a Hugo, various Eisners, various Harveys, and won a Reuben Award.

 Early years and education

 Kellett is a southern California native.
 He graduated from the University of Notre Dame with a bachelor's degree in English and Spanish.
 While there, he produced the daily comic strip Four Food Groups of the Apocalypse for the student newspaper The Observer.
 He earned a master's degree from University of California, San Diego in Literature with his thesis, To draw in the crowd : the cartoon and the 'public sphere' of eighteenth-century England.
 He received the Rotary Foundation Ambassadorial Scholarship, to attend the University of Kent at Canterbury in England (within the Centre for Cartooning and Caricature Studies).
 There, he earned a master's degree in History of cartoon art propaganda with his thesis, Philip Zec: Cartoonist in a Propaganda War.